-3 credits.
-Prerequisites: Mlt 100, Mlt 203.
-The course prepares the student to perform a complete urinalysis, which includes physical, chemical and microscopic analysis.
+3 credits: Prerequisites: Admission to the MLT Program.
+The course prepares students to perform a complete urinalysis, which includes physical, chemical and microscopic analysis.
 Topics explore anatomy and physiology of the urinary system and its functions, urine formation and the procedures used in analysis of urines and body fluids, and the correlation of abnormal findings with disease states.
+Offered first summer of the Program.
+Course originates from UMPI.
+Fee.